dantegr/react-sports-poll/README.md

 In order to make this application more usable several improvements must be implemented.

 1. Implement a method that would store the input user data, in order for them to be used to provide accurate odds and statistical data.
-2. In order to personalize the application user accounts with authentication should be implemented as well as a database that will allow for multiple texts that the user can save and load on request.
+2. Implement a method that would fetch the json file from somewhere over the internet.
-3. Several css improvements in order to make the application more pleasing to the eye.
+3. Several css improvements in order to make the application responsive and in general more pleasing to the eye.

-### Known Issues

-..* The program can't handle marked inputs which text from more than one elements.